KelvinHere/Milestone-FrontEnd/README.md

     * Location has embeded google maps that centers on restaraunt (used code institue address) and is size reactive
     * Clickable telephone link

 ### User stories tested
-- As Bob a previous customer, I want to choose something to eat because I'm hungry.
+- As a previous customer, I want to choose something to eat because I'm hungry.
     * Menu accessible by one click on either mobile or desktop.
 - As Charlie, a friend recommended the restaurant, I want to find out where it is so I can visit.
     * Location accessable by one click, google maps embedded link direct to location, underneath are GPS co-ordinates and written address.
-- As Sue, an allergy sufferer, I want to view the allergens in the food so I don’t have a bad reaction.
+- As an allergy sufferer, I want to view the allergen information so I don’t have a bad reaction.
     * Each menu item when clicked shows 'allergen symbols' used by [Erudus](https://erudus.com/)', also under ingredients the allergens are written so customer can double check if unsure of symbol.
-- As Bill, a serial customer, I want to know this week's event, and I want to try to win the office delivery draw.
+- As a serial customer, I want to know this week's event because it adds value to my visit
     * One click to events page first item is this weeks event, promonent enter draw button on mobile or entry form on desktop.
+- As bob, I want to try to win the office delivery draw because I want to win lunch for my workmates.
+    * The events page allows bob to enter the draw with a valid reciept code
-- As Pat, a health conscious person, I want to know the ingredients of my lunch, so I can stay within my nutrition boundaries.
+- As a health conscious person, I want to know the ingredients of my lunch, so I can stay within my nutrition boundaries.
     * Each menu item when clicked shows exact ingredients.
+- As Paulie, I want to order without talking to anyone, I want this service option.
+    * QR code available via promonent button once menu item is selected.
-- As Frank, a shift worker, I want to know the opening hours, so I am not wasting a trip to the restaurant.
+- As a shift worker, I want to know the opening hours, so I am not wasting a trip to a closed restaurant.
     * As standard opening hours are included on location page and are accessable in one click.

-- As Paulie, I want to order without talking to anyone, I want to use the QR code self service option.
-    * QR code available via promonent button once menu item is selected.
+## Deployment

+### Deployment Location
+Website created and developed in GitPod, version controled with Git/GitHub

+This webpage has been deployed to github pages - [FreshGreen Link](https://kelvinhere.github.io/Milestone-FrontEnd/ 'FreshGreen link hosted on GitHub pages')

+Steps to publish to GitHub Pages
+1. From [this repos main page](https://github.com/KelvinHere/Milestone-FrontEnd 'Reop main page link') click **settings** (cog icon)
+2. Under the 'GitHub Pages' > 'Source' section click the **None** button
+3. From dropdown menu select the **master branch** to publish the master branch on GitHub pages
+4. Once published the link to the live page will be shown in the **GitHub Pages** section

+### Deploy locally

+To colone FreshGreen website from GitHub :-
+1. From [this repos main page](https://github.com/KelvinHere/Milestone-FrontEnd 'Reop main page link') click **Clone or Download**
+2. From **Clone with HTTPs** section copy the link given
+3. In your local IDE open Git Bash
+4. Change current working directory to your prefered location
+5. Type **Git clone** and paste in your GitHub URL and press enter

+If the GitHub layout is changed follow the steps given on the official webpage : [Cloning a repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 ## Credits

-Created by KelvinHere
+- Created by KelvinHere

 ### Content

-- TODO ################
+- Text on this website created by KelvinHere

 ### Media

-- Edwin - digital photographer
+- Digital photography of food and backgrounds - Edwin, digital photographer
 - Food allergen icons - [Erudus Food Allergy Icons](https://erudus.com/erudus-food-allergy-icons/)
 - Crossed grain symbol - [Coeliac Society of Ireland](https://www.coeliac.ie/crossed-grain-symbol/)
 - Vegetarian symbol - [European Vegetarian Union](https://www.euroveg.eu/)